WeebGuyHere/agency_store_manager_web/README.md

 # agency_store_manager_web
 Yes today project complete all back-end.
 Thanks all member be patient.
+Tomorrow, project will change owner to @sondo8920.
+I will no longer owner and maintain this project.
 =======================================================================
 CSS, Library, Template use
 1. Bootstrap